kriss3/dotNetPlaygound/README.md

 - Adding two new projects:
    1.Playing with Restsharp.
    2.Learning new patterns, Strategy pattern and Results pattern.
   Both reasesrch is based on Pluralsight, LinkedIn Learning and YT.
 Added a driver class and implementation  It contains Result type that encapsulates Error type
+- Adding Command Pattern project.
+This is an attempt to isolate all the projects that are related to Design Patterns to push them into its own repo